dsanz/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 3. Create child pages by clicking the `+` button next to an existing page.

-![Figure 2: Understanding the options on Site Pages.](../../../../../images/site-pages-breakdown.png)
+![Figure 2: Understanding the options on Site Pages.](../../../../../images/site-pages-breakdown.png) ↑ This figure says "Chile page" where it should say "Child page"

 Adding a child page creates child pages in the hierarchy below the page you've selected.
 You can nest pages as deep as you like.